rupesh43210/sbom-generator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Built with React, TypeScript, and Express
+- Uses the NVD API for component validation
+- Styled with Tailwind CSS and Shadcn UI